 YUMI (Your Universal Multiboot Installer) enables each user to create their own custom Multiboot UFD containing only the distributions they want, in the order by which they are installed.
 A new distribution can be added to the UFD each time the tool is run.
 If you run YUMI from the same location you store ISO downloads, they should be auto-detected, eliminating the need to browse for each ISO.

-Windows 7 or Vista Installers will cause Ubuntu or any remix based on Ubuntu (I.E. Linux Mint) to hang during boot.
+Windows Installers may cause Ubuntu or any remix based on Ubuntu (I.E. Linux Mint) to hang during boot.
 A quick fix is to temporarily rename the Windows SOURCES folder found at the root of the USB device.

-For more information and support check out the official website: YUMI – MultiBoot USB Creator.
+For more information and support check out the official website.